Susan Rice gave 'vast and varied' explanations for Trump team unmasking, source says

 He said Rice did a “good job” during the interview.
 Asked whether her answers were satisfactory, he said, “I have no reason to impeach them or contradict them.”

 But he added, “There’s a whole body of documents that I need to know whether or not what she said is corroborated or contradicted.
-I don’t usually go just based on what someone said, particularly if there’re documents that either refute it or corroborate it.”
+I don’t usually go just based on what someone said, particularly if there are documents that either refute it or corroborate it.”

 Congressional investigators have issued subpoenas to the NSA, CIA and FBI seeking "unmasking" information related to three individuals: Rice, former CIA Director John Brennan and former U.S. Ambassador to the United Nations Samantha Power.